t0nghe/Lysekil/README.md

 ## Footnote

 * The default logo is a picture I took in Lysekil, Västra Götaland, Sweden.
-* This is an ongoing (namely unfinished) personal project.
+* This is an ongoing (aka unfinished) personal project.
 Don't rely on it for any serious business.